Gear Guide

 200Ah LiFePO4 ~60 lbs Built-in BMS

-The 200Ah option gives you 160Ah of usable capacity, enough for 4–5 nights of fan, lights, and devices without solar top-up, or 2–3 nights running a 12V fridge.
-It physically fits in the M1 bed area alongside the sleeping platform.
-The payload cost (~60 lbs) is real, so check your remaining margin before committing to this size.
+The 200Ah option gives you 160Ah of usable capacity, enough for 4 to 5 nights of fan, lights, and devices without solar top-up, or 2 to 3 nights running a 12V fridge.
+It fits in the M1 bed area alongside the sleeping platform.
+The payload cost is real at roughly 60 lbs, so check your remaining margin before committing to this size.

-Right for extended off-grid trips or anyone running a fridge full-time, if your truck can handle the payload.
+Right for extended off-grid trips or a full-time fridge, if your truck can handle the payload.

 ~$770